fpischedda/yaff/README.md

 me in the process of building simple 2D games; I don't expect it to grow in to something professional or generally useful.

-The framework is being developed with python 3.4, if you want to support other versions of python you have to do some work by yourself, and please provide patches :)
+The framework is being developed with CPython 3.4 (now 3.6), if you want to support other versions of python you have to do some work by yourself, and please provide patches :)

 Basic concepts
 --------------